sheezer/Data-Projects/ML-Unsupervised Learning/README.md

 Applies matrix operations to better understand NMF.
 Uses NMF to design an image retrieval system on the basis of image similarity.

 *Tools: Numpy, Sympy, Pandas, Scikit-learn, Pillow, Matplotlib*

+### Clustering Final Project Notebook

+The final project uses a dataset containing socioeconomic data on countries of the world.
+It is provided by an NGO (Non-Governmental Organisation) HELP International.
+The dataset used for the project can be found at: [Dataset Link](https://www.kaggle.com/datasets/rohan0301/unsupervised-learning-on-country-data)

+The project uses different clustering techniques on the dataset to determine if it is possible to cluster countries that suffer from lower socio-economic conditions.

+*Tools: Numpy, Pandas, Scikit-learn, Matplotlib, Seaborn, Plotly*

+### Clustering Final Project Report

+A report about the Final Project undertaken on the Socioeconomic data of countries dataset.
+It discusses the results from applying different clustering techniques on the dataset.
+The results obtained from clustering are discussed with charts.